Heir apparent: Heir apparent versus heir presumptive

-In a hereditary system governed by some form of primogeniture, an heir apparent is easily identifiable as the person whose position as first in the line of succession to a title or office is secure, regardless of future births.
-An heir presumptive, by contrast, can always be "bumped down" in the succession by the birth of somebody more closely related in a legal sense (according to that form of primogeniture) to the current title-holder.
+In a hereditary system governed by some form of primogeniture, an heir apparent is first in the line of succession to a title or office regardless of future births.
+An heir presumptive, by contrast, can move down in the line of succession by the birth of somebody more closely related in a legal sense (according to that form of primogeniture) to the current title-holder.

 The clearest example occurs in the case of a childless bearer of a hereditary title that can only be inherited by one person.
-If at any time the title bearer were to produce children, those children would rank ahead of any person who had formerly been heir presumptive.
+If at any time the title bearer were to produce a legitimate child, that child would rank ahead of any former heir presumptive.

 Many legal systems assume childbirth is always possible regardless of age or health.
-In such circumstances a person may be, in a practical sense, the heir apparent but still, legally speaking, heir presumptive.
+A person may be, in a practical sense, the heir apparent but still, legally, only heir presumptive.
 Indeed, when Queen Victoria succeeded her uncle King William IV, the wording of the proclamation even gave as a caveat: